Gustav Schreck: Life

 The artistic quality of the performances under Schreck rose – his work was recognized, among other things, by the title of professor (1898) and by an honorary doctorate awarded in 1909 by Leipzig University.
 Gustav Schreck dedicated the motet The Lord is my shepherd to Rector Jungmann's 25th work anniversary (1906).
 The festival cantatas to celebrate the 500-year anniversary of the University (1909) and the 700-year anniversary of the Schola Thomana are commissions that bear witness to the appreciation of Schreck as a composer.
-The texts of the cantatas were written by his wife, who also painted portraits of former Thomas cantors that can still be viewed today in the rehearsal hall of Thomas alumnates.
+The texts of the cantatas were written by his wife, who also painted portraits of former Thomas cantors that can still be viewed today in the rehearsal hall of the Thomasalumnat.

 As Thomaskantor, Schreck was not satisfied with the replacement of historical instruments by modern ones, he led the acquisition or the replica of oboe d'amore, Clarin trumpets and other instruments of the Bach Orchestra.
 He did not shy from performing the cantatas in their entirety and continued the practice of his predecessor and Bach researcher Rust to give the soprano and alto solo parts to members of the Thomas Choir.

 In 1900, Gustav Schreck became one of the founding members of the New Bach Society.
 The Bach festivals of this society have been held with the regular participation of St. Thomas to this day.

-In 1887, Schreck became teacher of composition and music theory at the Leipzig Conservatory, where one of his students was Anna Diller Starbuck.
+In 1887, Schreck became teacher of composition and music theory at the Leipzig Conservatory.
+Notable students of Schreck during this time include F. Melius Christiansen and Anna Diller Starbuck.
 From 1901, he served as the secretary of the New Bach Society.
 In 1909 he wrote a cantata to celebrate the 500-year anniversary of the University.
 In appearance, he also appeared as an arranger of folksongs for 1906 published Volksliederbuch for male chorus ("Emperor Songbook").

 Under Schreck's direction, the St. Thomas Boys Choir was no longer heard only in the St. Thomas St. Nicholas Churches in Leipzig, but increasingly also in concerts in the Leipzig Gewandhaus.
 His compositions are characterized by a prevailing contrapuntal technique and singable vocal lines.
 He largely avoided the influence of Wagner and later Reger.